breandan/kotlingrad/README.md

 # Kotlin𝛁: A type-safe AD for Kotlin

 Kotlin𝛁 is a framework for type-safe [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) in [Kotlin](https://kotl.in).
+It allows you perform computation over higher-dimensional structures and restricts operations which can be performed on them to those which are algebraically valid and that can be checked at compile-time.
+By doing so, it attempts to reduce the possible runtime errors that may occur during the execution of a differentiable program.
+It strives to be expressive, safe, and notationally similar to mathematics.
+This project is currently pre-release and the API provides no stability guarantees at this time.

 # Introduction